unikraft/docs/content/en/community/hackathons/sessions/complex-applications/content/Work-Items_03.-Redis-(Tutorial).md

 $ make menuconfig
 ```

-We select  the Redis library from the configuration menu, `Library Configuration` section.
+We select the Redis library from the configuration menu, in the `Library Configuration` section.
 For starters, we select the option to generate the main source file used to run the application.

 ![redis selection menu](/community/hackathons/sessions/complex-applications/images/redis_menu.png)